TobeUkairo/Diabetes-prediction/README.md

 ## Model Insights and Interpretation

-**Model Performance**:
+**Model Performance/ relults**:

-the logistic regression model performed best out of the models compared. after hyper parameter tuning it was able to predict the target variable with 93.6% accuracy, 95% precision, 95% recall, and an F1-score of 95%

-## Results:

 The performance of four machine learning models—Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, and Support Vector Machine (SVM)—was evaluated on a dataset for predicting diabetes.
 Logistic Regression exhibited a training accuracy of 92.1% and a test accuracy of 91.0%, making it the preferred model due to its balance between training and test performance.
 KNN showed a slightly lower training accuracy of 91.4% and a test accuracy of 85.9%.
 The Decision Tree model achieved a perfect training accuracy of 100%, indicating potential overfitting, but performed well on the test set with an accuracy of 97.4%.
 SVM, however, showed a lower training accuracy of 60.6% and a test accuracy of 66.7%.
-Further evaluation of the Logistic Regression model with the best parameters (C=1, penalty='l2') resulted in an improved accuracy of 93.6%.
+Further evaluation of the Logistic Regression model with the best parameters (C=1, penalty='l2') resulted in an improved accuracy of 93.6% as well as 95% precision, 95% recall, and an F1-score of 95%.
 Feature importance analysis revealed significant contributions from attributes such as Polydipsia, Polyuria, and Gender, indicating their strong correlation with diabetes prediction.

 ## Limitations and Future Work